Train Travel with Pets: Amtrak & Europe Rail Guide 2026

 Train Travel in Europe

 European rail is a different experience entirely.
-The continent’s extensive, efficient rail networks have accommodated pets for decades, making train travel one of the best ways to explore Europe with your dog or cat.
+The continent’s extensive, efficient networks have accommodated pets for decades, making train travel one of the best ways to explore Europe with your dog or cat.

 Country-by-Country Pet Policies